How to Install GIMP on Debian 13, 12 and 11

 Installation: system

-Download the Latest GIMP AppImage
+Download and Verify the GIMP AppImage

 INSTALL_DIR="$HOME/Applications"